lagom-QB/Maven-Analytics/README.md

 # Maven-Analytics

-Ana indepth analysis, looking at
+An indepth analysis, looking at
 - How have rocket launches trended across time?
 Has mission success rate increased?
 - Which countries have had the most successful space missions?
 - Which rocket has been used for the most space missions?
 Is it still active?